In this drug factsheet:

 Store this medication at room temperature, protect it from freezing, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

-Each g of water-in-oil emulsion contains diflucortolone valerate 1 mg (0.1%).
+Each gram of water-in-oil emulsion contains diflucortolone valerate 1 mg (0.1%).
 Nonmedicinal ingredients: 30% water, hydrocarbons (white petrolatum, paraffin), white wax, and dehymuls E. There is no preservative.

-Each g of single-phase fatty ointment contains diflucortolone valerate 1 mg (0.1%).
+Each gram of single-phase fatty ointment contains diflucortolone valerate 1 mg (0.1%).
 Nonmedicinal ingredients: white petrolatum, paraffin, ceresine, and hydrogenated castor oil.
 There is no preservative.

 Who should NOT take this medication?

-- is allergic to diflucortolone or to any of the ingredients of the medication
+- are allergic to diflucortolone or to any of the ingredients of the medication

-- has a skin reaction after a vaccination
+- have a skin reaction after a vaccination

-- has untreated fungal or bacterial infections of the skin
+- have untreated fungal or bacterial infections of the skin